tlylt/markbind-reusable-workflows/README.md

   - `'./path/to/directory'`
   - This is for the case that your source files of the MarkBind site are in a subdirectory of the repository
     - E.g. `'./docs'`
-### baseUrl (MarkBind CLI arguments)
-The base URL relative to your domain.
-- Default
-  - The value of `baseUrl` in the site config file (typically `site.json`)
-- Any valid base URL
-  - For GitHub Pages, you will need to specify this here or in the site config file, in order to configure the relative URL correctly.
-    - e.g. `'/reponame'`
-  - For Surge, you will need to ensure that it's specfied as `''` here or in the site config file.

 ### siteConfig (MarkBind CLI arguments)
 The site config file to use.